Contact us today!

 Brazilian tasting at Embassy

-Red Herrings were recently welcomed to the Brazilian Embassy by kind invitation of HE The Ambassador, Mr Antonio Patriota, for the January event and enjoyed a tasting of Brazilian wines tutored by Nicholas Corfe (of Go Brazil Wines & Spirits).
+Red Herrings were recently welcomed to the Brazilian Embassy by kind invitation of HE The Ambassador, Mr Antonio Patriota and enjoyed a tasting of Brazilian wines tutored by Nicholas Corfe (of Go Brazil Wines & Spirits).

 Top Chilean Tasting at the Chilean Embassy